jbhopkins/bioxtasraw/docs/source/tutorial/s2_dift.rst

 #.
 Try varying the |Dmax| value up and down in the range of 80-120.
 Observe what
     happens to the P(r) and the quality of the solution.

-    *   *Note:* |Dmax| is in units of Å.

 #.
 Return the |Dmax| value to that found by RAW by clicking the "Auto Dmax" button.
     |Dmax| should be 115.

 #.
 By default, DIFT will scan a wide range of alpha values and automatically select the optimal
     value (the highest alpha yielding a good fit).
 Too large of an alpha will cause oversmoothing of the P(r) curve and a poor fit of the I(q) curve.
 Too small of an alpha will cause ripples in the P(r) curve.

     *   *Try:* Vary alpha and monitor the effect on P(r) smoothness and fit of I(q)

 #.
 Click Scan Alpha to automatically determine alpha again.
 Note that you can select a different
     Dmax and select Scan Alpha, which will likely return a different alpha.
 In contrast, the Auto Dmax button is not affected by alpha.

     *   *Note:* Alpha can be a very wide range of values (Scan Alpha scans through 40 orders of magnitude).
 To make selecting alpha easier, the log10(alpha) is used to set the alpha in the input instead of alpha itself.

     *   *Tip:* If you find the automatic selection of alpha slow, uncheck the "Update alpha when changing params" checkbox to avoid recalculating alpha whenever you change a setting.
         You can always manually click Scan Alpha when desired.

 #.
 Click "OK" to exit the panel and save the IFT to the RAW IFTs panel and plot.